d1ffeq/dfr/README.md

 # DFR

-CLI RSS feed reading tool with interactive workflow.
+CLI RSS feed reading tool with interactive workflow, written in Python3.

 Links are stored in a single text file - feed.txt